-- -(a) A presiding officer must be the individual who is the agency head, a member of a multi-member body of individuals that is the agency head, an individual designated by the agency head, unless prohibited by law other than this [act], or an administrative law judge assigned in accordance with Section 602. - -(b) An individual who has served as investigator, prosecutor, or advocate at any stage in a contested case may not serve as the presiding officer or assist or advise the presiding officer in the case.
-An individual who is subject to the authority, direction, or discretion of an individual who has served as [investigator,] prosecutor[,] [or] advocate at any stage in a contested case, including investigation, may not serve as the presiding officer or assist or advise the presiding officer in the same proceeding. - (c) Subsection (b) also governs separation of functions as to the agency head or other person or body to which the power to hear or decide the proceeding is delegated. - (d) A presiding officer is subject to disqualification for bias, prejudice, financial interest, ex parte communications as provided in Section 408(h), or any other factor that provides reasonable doubt about the impartiality of the presiding officer.
+- (a) A presiding officer must be the individual who is the agency head, a member of a multi-member body of individuals that is the agency head, an individual designated by the agency head, unless prohibited by law other than this [act], or an administrative law judge assigned in accordance with Section 602. - (b) An individual who has served as investigator, prosecutor, or advocate at any stage in a contested case may not serve as the presiding officer or assist or advise the presiding officer in the case.
+An individual or who is subject to the authority, direction, or discretion of an individual who has served as [investigator,] prosecutor[,]-[or] advocate at any stage in a contested case, including investigation, may not serve as the presiding officer or assist or advise the presiding officer in the same case proceeding. - (c) Subsection (b) also governs separation of functions as to the agency head or other person or body to which the power to hear or decide the proceeding is delegated. - (d) A presiding officer is subject to disqualification for bias, prejudice, financial interest, ex parte communications as provided in Section 408(h), or any other factor that would cause a reasonable person to question provides reasonable doubt about the impartiality of the presiding officer.
 A presiding officer, after making a reasonable inquiry, shall disclose to all parties any known facts related to grounds for disqualification that would be material to the impartiality of the presiding officer in the contested case proceeding. - (e) Any party may petition for the disqualification of a presiding officer promptly after notice that the person will preside or, if later, promptly upon discovering facts establishing a ground for disqualification.
-The petition must state with particularity the ground upon which it is claimed that a fair and impartial hearing cannot be accorded or the applicable rule or canon of
+The petition must state with particularity the ground upon which it is

-- practice or ethics that requires disqualification.
-The petition may be denied if the party fails to exercise due diligence in requesting disqualification after discovering a ground for disqualification. (f) A presiding officer whose disqualification is requested shall determine whether to grant the petition and state facts and reasons for the determination in writing.
-A presiding officer's decision to deny disqualification is not subject to interlocutory judicial review. (g) If a substitute presiding officer is required, the substitute must be appointed [as required by law, or if no law governs,] by: (1) the Governor, if the original presiding officer is an elected official; or (2) the appointing authority, if the original presiding officer is an appointed official. -(h) If participation of the agency head is necessary to enable the agency to take action, the agency head may continue to participate notwithstanding a ground for disqualification or - Legislative Note: The last alternative under subsection (a) would be applicable in states that have adopted central panel hearing offices but would not apply to states that do not have central panel hearing offices.
+1 claimed that a fair and impartial hearing cannot be accorded or the applicable rule or canon of 2 practice or ethics that requires disqualification.
+The petition may be denied if the party fails to 3 exercise due diligence in requesting disqualification after discovering a ground for 4 disqualification.
+5 (f) A presiding officer whose disqualification is requested shall determine whether to 6 grant the petition and state facts and reasons for the determination in a record writing.
+A 7 presiding officer's decision to deny disqualification is not subject to interlocutory judicial 8 review.
+9 (g) If a substitute presiding officer is required, the substitute must be appointed [as 10 required by law, or if no law governs,] by: 11 (1) the Governor, if the original presiding officer is an elected official; or 12 (2) the appointing authority, if the original presiding officer is an appointed 13 official.
+14 (h) If participation of the agency head is necessary to enable the agency to take action, 15 the agency head may continue to participate notwithstanding a ground for disqualification or 16 exclusion.
+17 Legislative Note: The last alternative under subsection (a) would be applicable in states that 18 have adopted central panel hearing offices but would not apply to states that do not have central 19 panel hearing offices.
 Article 6 governs central panel hearing offices under this act.
+20 Comment 22